-hey there lovelies and a very happy tuesday to you, wherever you may be. today i wanted to start with you a brand new series on my blog - titles curious creatives!
+hey there lovelies and a very happy tuesday to you, wherever you may be. today i wanted to continue with you one of my newest series on the blog - titled curious creatives!

 this is a gorgeous interview series where i feature a different creative each and every month. think of it as a little sneak peek into the hearts and minds of curious creatives everywhere!

-next up for this monthly interview series is the lovely litsa!
+next up for this monthly interview series is the lovely elizabeth!

 Tell us a little something about your creativity.
 What do you enjoy creating the most?

 I love creating mixed media paintings, because it’s so fun to create different stories and landscapes using a mix of supplies on one canvas or wood panel – paints, inks, paper, pens, etc. The variations are endless, and the results are beautifully unique.
 I discovered mixed media painting about 2 years ago and quickly realized that it suited me creatively.
 I especially adore adding paper cut outs (such as moons, stars, and trees) to a canvas and painting over them to add additional texture.